michelle692/PixieDust/README.md

 <ul>
   <li>Enable the microphone on your browser and press start to begin visualizing audio. </li>
   <li>If you don't select an image or theme you will see the default cat image and image theme. </li>
-  <li>You can upload your own image and choose a theme to customize the visual  </li>
+  <li>You can upload your own image and choose a theme to customize the visual.  </li>
   <li>The mood theme will change the background colors based on the audio frequencies. </li>
-  <li>The image theme will change the background colors based on the  </li>
+  <li>The image theme will change the background colors based on the color palette of the image. </li>
-  <li>Start speaking or play your favorite song/playlist to see the visual in action </li>
+  <li>Start speaking or play your favorite song/playlist to see the visual in action. </li>
 </ul>

 ## Mood Theme Examples: